Part I: 3 Days In Bangkok

 The Golden Buddha Temple

 The Golden Buddha temple – also known as Wat Traimit – will be the first of many beautiful temples we’ll visit in Bangkok.
 The main attraction here is obviously the golden Buddha figure which proudly sits atop a lotus-decorated pedestal.
 In case you’re wondering – the 5-tonne Buddha is indeed made of gold, approximately 10 million dollars’ worth of gold!
 It was likely sculpted in the 13th century and shipped to Bangkok covered in plaster to avoid theft.
-By complete coincidence, the gold was discovered when the Buddha was accidently knocked over in the 1950’s.
+By complete coincidence, the gold was discovered when the Buddha was accidentally knocked over in the 1950’s.
 Signs said it was THB 100 to enter and no photography was allowed, none of which were actually enforced.
 The rest of the temple stick to the ‘gold motive’ of the place – totally worth exploring and a lot less congested than the Golden Buddha’s chamber.

 By far the best Chinatown I’ve ever visited, Bangkok’s Chinatown is a confusing maze of narrow alleys intersected by busy thoroughfares.
 Getting lost is totally part of the fun and trying to catch your bearings is a challenging task even for seasoned navigators.